P0441: Evaporative Emission Control System Incorrect Purge Flow

 - The powertrain control module is faulty

 - There is an open in the powertrain control module command circuit

 The code can be tripped because the EVAP system is unable to hold a specified amount of vacuum.
 Therefore, degrading parts that fail to hold a complete seal can cause the problem.
 Additionally, the code can occur after the fuel pump has been replaced if the seal isn’t installed properly.
 If you have made changes or fixes to your fuel system recently, that is a possible cause of the error code.

 How Do I Fix Trouble Code P0441?

 Fixing this trouble code can be a challenge because finding the specific cause of the problem may require replacing possible culprits.
-Start by checking the EVAP lines and canister for any physical breaks or damage.
+Start by checking the EVAP lines and canister for any physical breaks or cracks.
 This requires a close visual inspection as leaks may be caused by even minor damage.
-A smoke test can help to identify possible leaks.
+A smoke leak detection test can help identify possible leaks.

 Test the fuel tank pressure readings to ensure the fuel tank pressure sensor is working properly.
-Inspect the fuel cap and ensure that it fits well and is capable of holding a seal.
+Inspect the fuel cap and ensure that it fits well and can hold a seal.